Lukas0025/esp32-cam-mjpeg-multiclient-WDT/README.md

 # ESP32 MJPEG Multiclient Streaming Server

-This is a simple MJPEG streaming webserver implemented for AI-Thinker ESP32-CAM or ESP-EYE modules.
+This is a simple MJPEG streaming webserver implemented for AI-Thinker ESP32-CAM or ESP-EYE modules with WatchDog.

 This is tested to work with **VLC** and **Blynk** video widget.

+**WatchDog check esp every 3s and if not responding do reboot** **Auto reboot trigers every 12h**

 **This version uses FreeRTOS tasks to enable streaming to up to 10 connected clients**